Pankren/myThreadPool/README.md

 # myThreadPool

-Using the characteristics of cpp17 to improve the existing thread pool project
+implementaion of thread pool use cpp